dianuhs/finops-watchdog/README.md

 FinOps Watchdog exists because cost visibility without change awareness is incomplete.

-It does not replace AWS tools.
+It does not compete for attention.
-It sits above them — closer to how FinOps decisions are actually made.
+It adds context — exactly where FinOps decisions are made.